sedovalx/openssl-scripts/README.md

 - Init the configuration with `$ ./bin/init.sh`.
 The script sets the current folder in the `ca.cnf` file.
 - Create a CA certificate with `$ ./bin/create-ca-cert.sh`.
 It creates the certificate in the `certs` folder and the private key for it in the `private` folder.
 The script uses the `ca.cnf` configuration.
 During the execution, you will be asked for a passphrase to protect your CA private key (2 times).
-- Create a server certificate with `$ ./bin/create-server-cert.sh "server"`.
+- Create a server certificate with `$ ./bin/create-server-cert.sh "server"` using the `confs/server.cnf`.
 It creates the certificate in the `certs` folder and signs it with the CA key.
 Also, it creates the key of the certificate in the `private` folder.
 During the execution, you will be asked for
   - a passphrase to protect your server certificate key (3 times)
   - the passphrase of your CA private key (1 time)

 Now you have a self-signed certificate that can be used to setup an SSL for your web site.
 The site can be opened in Chrome without issues.

+- Create a client certificate with `$ ./bin/create-client-cert.sh "client"` using the `confs/client.cnf`.
+It creates the certificate in the `certs` folder and signs it with the CA key.
+Also, it creates the key of the certificate in the `private` folder.
+During the execution, you will be asked for
+  - a passphrase to protect your client certificate key (3 times)
+  - the passphrase of your CA private key (1 time)

+Now you have a self-signed client certificate that can be installed on your client machine.
+Typically it is done in the form of a `pfx` container that includes the private key also.
+Don't forget to install the CA certificate on the client machine and add it to trusted.

 ## Also